ozars/aiignore.nvim/README.md

         return not aiignore.should_ignore(bufnr, {
           -- File and directory names configurations.
+          aiignore_filename = ".aiignore", -- The name of the .aiignore file.
+          -- aiignore_filename = { ".aiexclude", ".aiignore" }, -- Multiple names are also supported.
+All of them will be checked.
-          aiignore_filename = ".aiignore", -- The name of the .aiignore file. git_dirname = ".git",            -- The name of the directory which will be used for finding a repository root.
+          git_dirname = ".git",            -- The name of the directory which will be used for finding a repository root.

           -- Logging and notifications configurations.